Haiku and Happiness - - - Happiness and Haiku

 a father's pain

-For a life lost too early !
+For a baby life lost too early !

 Nagareboshi means shooting star in the sky.